ChaoKuan-Lin/docs/mkdocs/getting-started.md

  * [Product Brief] Smart light bulb
  * [Product Description] Wi-Fi connected light bulb with motion sensors and temperature sensors.

-After you create a `product`, the system will generate a `product_key`, which will be used to create `devices` later on.
+After you create a `product`, the system will generate a `product_key`, which will be used to create `device` later on.

 ---
 ## Installing SDK on your device